 In 2019, there were more than 4,800 Medicare-certified hospice providers in the United States that provided care to over 1.6 million terminally ill patients.

-Hospice care utilizes an interdisciplinary team of health care professionals and trained volunteers that address symptom control, pain management, and emotional and spiritual support expressly tailored to the patient’s needs and wishes.
+Hospice care utilizes an interdisciplinary team of healthcare professionals and trained volunteers that address symptom control, pain management, and emotional and spiritual support expressly tailored to the patient’s needs and wishes.

-Support, caregiver training, and grief counseling are available for family and loved ones.
+Support, caregiver training, and grief counseling are available for families and loved ones.
 Bereavement services are available for a year following the death of the patient.
 For more information call Donna Avant, Bereavement Coordinator, at 205-523-0101.

 While most hospice services are provided in the home, care is also available in most skilled nursing facilities, residential care settings, and inpatient hospices such as the Helen H. Hahn House at Hospice of West Alabama.